FAQs

 We have a plan for dealing with emergencies, including nasty weather.
 If a situation occurs, please listen to the instructions from our incredible team of safety volunteers (in blue vests) and listen to the announcements from our stages.

-Follow us on Twitter (@winnipegfolk), Facebook (facebook.com/winnipegfolk) and Instagram (winnipegfolkfestival) for up-to-date and accurate weather and Festival information.
+You can also follow us on Twitter (@winnipegfolk), Facebook (facebook.com/winnipegfolk) and Instagram (winnipegfolkfestival) for up-to-date and accurate information.

 The Festival has two First Aid & Wellness tents - one on the Festival site located by Bur Oak stage and another in the Festival Campground.
 If you find yourself in a situation where you can’t get to the First Aid tent, flag down a safety volunteer (in a blue vest).
 They will help get the assistance you need.